aptos-labs/aptos-core/developer-docs-site/docs/guides/system-integrators-guide.md

 There are three well-supported networks for integrating with the Aptos blockchain:

-1. Local testnet -- our standalone tool for local development against a known version of the codebase with no live network.
+1. Local testnet -- our standalone tool for local development against a known version of the codebase with no external network.
 1. Devnet -- a shared resource for the community, data resets weekly, weekly update from aptos-core main branch.
 1. Testnet -- a shared resource for the community, data will be preserved, network configuration will mimic Mainnet.